top of page

 • Many people dislike the idea of keeping cockroaches

-• Can breed in your house if they escape
+• Can breed in your house if they escape, although only at around 27°C sustained so low but not impossible risk.

 • Bad smelling